gshahiny/gshahiny/README.md

 The comprehensive Vineyard Registry now catalogues over 20,367 parcels across 223 communities, serving as an indispensable tool for the viticulture sector's monitoring and quality assurance.
 My leadership in this initiative underscores a deep-seated commitment to enhancing agricultural data management, fostering operational excellence, and enabling economic growth in the viticulture domain.

 # <a id="waste-management"></a>Waste Management Optimization (ArcGIS, Network Analyst, PPGIS, Survey123 Connect)
 Implemented location-allocation analysis and Public Participation GIS to optimize the placement of solid waste bins in urban areas.
 This project involved advanced GIS applications for urban planning, demonstrating significant improvements in waste management efficiency.
-[Waste Management Optimization](https://github.com/gshahiny/VineyardRegistry/blob/main/README.md)

 # <a id="google-earth-training"></a>Google Earth Engine Training Program (Google Earth Engine, JavaScript)